NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Patch Job.md

 **Prerequisites** Vehicle Mechanic Dedication
 * * *
 You can patch up damage to an object with a quick fix.
-You gain the [[Feats/Improvised Repair|Improvised Repair]] general feat.
+You gain the [[Improvised Repair|Improvised Repair]] general feat.
 When you use Improvised Repair, you can attempt a Crafting check with the same DC as Repair.
 If you succeed, you can use the object as a normal object of its type until it takes damage rather than as a shoddy object of its type.

 *Source: Pathfinder Guns & Gears*
 *OGL*